 Landlords were liable for payment of the window tax.
 However, this meant rents were often raised to compensate for the extra costs, causing many of the working classes to lose their homes, or have their income stretched to its limits.

-Similar to modern day council tax charges it was implemented in bands.
+Similar to modern-day council tax charges it was implemented in bands.
 For example, in 1747 if you were a landlord in possession of a house with 10-14 windows the payment would be 6d. per window.
-15-19 windows was 19d. and anything over 20 led to a charge of 1s. per window.
+15-19 windows were 19d. and anything over 20 led to a charge of 1s. per window.

 While these may sound like large houses with lots of windows that is mostly not the case.
 A lot of residential homes featured a large of smaller windows to let in light, as this was some time before glazing was cheap enough to be installed as the norm.